gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 ## PID Controller - What It Is

 A common design that _can_ work in lots of cases is the [Proportional/Integral/Derivative controller](https://en.wikipedia.org/wiki/PID_controller), or "PID" for short.
-PID controllers are designed to take our previous "too-low/too-high" intuition, and use some mathematical operations to make it a bit more rigirous.
+PID controllers are designed to take our previous "too-low/too-high" intuition, and use some mathematical operations to make it a bit more rigorous.

 PID controllers output a single speed command which is the _sum_ of a set of _terms_, each term scaled by the associated _gain_.